 But the problem is unless you are a camel you will need to use the toilet more frequently than at the formal stops.

-It’s a little cool and somewhat breezy.
-But the wind keeps the flies at bay.
+It’s a little cool and somewhat breezy but the wind keeps the flies at bay.

 Using a bottle whilst enjoying the luxury of sleeping in a warm tent is easy for a man but a woman has to improvise.

 I had a fancy pink, collapsible and washable latex version bought at our local hiking store.

-This needs to be taken into consideration as the vegetation disappears and is replaced by alpine desert.
-African shrubbery is slowly replaced by rocks.
+This needs to be taken into consideration as the vegetation disappears and is replaced by an alpine desert.

 Our guide often disappeared mumbling “I go look for rock”.

-At first, I thought he was collecting small rocks along the way for one of his children as a momento.
-But I soon understood why he repeatedly went off rock hunting.
+At first, I thought he was collecting small rocks along the way for one of his children as a momento but I soon understood why he repeatedly went off rock hunting.

 Women need big ones to crouch and hide behind out of view whilst one drops one’s trousers and gets on with business.

-The problem is when you find the ideal rock, you can be sure that hundreds of trekkers before you have also used that rock.
+The biggest problem is when you find the ideal rock, you can be sure that hundreds of trekkers before you have also used that rock.

-What you see behind those rocks will super charge you to hold on until your next lunch stop with a proper toilet!
+What you see behind those rocks will supercharge you to hold on until your next lunch stop with a proper toilet!